Guide to Essay Structuring

 Key Takeaways

-- The thesis statement is the main point of your essay.
+• Your central claim is the main point of your essay.
 It should be clear and concise so that readers can easily understand it.

 FAQ About Structuring an Essay

 A chronological essay structure arranges different ideas or events in temporal order, from the earliest to the most recent.
-This can help readers understand a story or a specific point better by providing a clear context and timeline for the events discussed.
+This can help readers understand a story or a specific point better by providing a clear timeline for the events discussed.
 The chronological essay can be used to discuss both past and current ideas or walk the audience through a historical event.

 No, not every academic essay will have three body paragraphs.
 It depends on the topic and how much information is needed to support the main idea.
-Sometimes, an essay will only have two body paragraphs or even just one.
-However, three is typically the minimum number needed to develop an argument sufficiently.
+Sometimes, an essay will only have two supporting paragraphs or even just one.
+However, three main paragraphs is typically the minimum needed to develop an argument sufficiently.
 Therefore, if you are unsure how many body paragraphs to include, it is usually safest to err on the side of including more rather than less.
 This way, you can be sure that your argument is sufficiently developed and supported.

 There is often confusion between “essay format” and “essay structure.”
 Essay format refers to the physical appearance of your essay, including the margins, spacing, and font size.
 On the other hand, essay structure refers to how your essay is organized, including the introduction, body, and conclusion.
 Although they are related, they are not the same thing.